 Regardless of who the next iteration is made for, it should come with improved power management so as to not dip into its battery reserves for extra juice.

 A 4K display would be nice

-The current Surface Book 2 display comes in at 3,240 x 2,160 (260 ppi) at a 3:2 aspect ratio within the 15-inch model.
-It’s an absolutely fantastic screen, but with 4K media assets increasingly becoming the norm, surely digital creators would appreciate a screen that mirrors the sharpness at which they produce content.
+The Surface Book 2’s screen comes in at 3,240 x 2,160 (260 ppi) at a 3:2 aspect ratio on its 15-inch model.
+It’s a stunning display, to be fair.
+However, while it does come close to hitting that 4K mark, true 4K assets are becoming standard, and digital creators, for whom the Surface Book is designed, will want a screen that mirrors the sharpness at which they produce content.

 All accessories included

-For what it’s charging for current – and will charge for future – Surface Book products, Microsoft should include all of the essential accessories in the box.
-Yes, that includes the awesome Surface Dial alongside the Surface Pen in this case.
+For what it’s charging for its current – and will charge for its future – Surface Book products, Microsoft should include all of the essential accessories in the box.
+Yes, that includes the innovative Surface Dial, alongside the Surface Pen, in this case.
 It’s only fair for what is essentially a luxury item.

 - These are the best laptops we’ve tested the world over